Soldiers loves postcards and more so, if it's from their hometown.

 and another that appeared on my facebook page:

 With every feedback, I'm encouraged to do more.
 I'm feeling the love for Puerto Rico.
-I'm learning more and more especially their passion to honor and remember their family roots...
-To read their story and to connect the younger generation to the older ones with a common love that celebrates their hometown which is why I'm "Celebrating Puerto Rico"
+I'm learning more and more especially the Puerto Rican's passion to honor and remember their family roots...
+To read their story and to connect the younger generation to the older ones with a common love that celebrates their hometown is why I'm "Celebrating Puerto Rico"